Czechs living near disputed Polish coal mine lose patience and water

-UHELNA, Czech Republic (Reuters) - A 250-year-old house in a leafy Czech village was a chance for Milan Starec to get his family out of the city.
+UHELNA, Czech Republic, June 17 (Reuters) - A 250-year-old house in a leafy Czech village was a chance for Milan Starec to get his family out of the city.
 It has also put him in the middle of a cross-border dispute about the environmental costs of coal mining.

 A few years ago, the Turow open-pit mine, a few kilometres away in Poland, was hardly visible from Starec's house in Uhelna, north of Prague.